damikun/trouble-training/README.md

 dotnet tool install --global dotnet-ef
 ```

-If you run  `dotnet ef` in terminal yoy shoud get:
+If you run  `dotnet ef` in terminal you shoud get:

 ```
                      _/\__